githubofkrishnadhas/springboot-application/README.md

 | /datetime | returns the date time in specific format | /datetime |

-* Jar file name generated is : springboot-application
+* Jar file name generated is : springboot-application on /builds/libs/

+* docker-compose file is refernced based on [this](https://docs.docker.com/compose/compose-file/deploy/)